 My first friend outside my family was David Georgeson.
 His parents owned the gas station a block away from my mother’s parent’s house on Main Street.
 When we met, I was still riding my tricycle.
 David was about six months older than me, and he had already learned to ride a tiny two-wheeled bike.
 Since David’s parents were tied to their gas station business, they didn’t have the time or freedom to do much.
 David and I became close friends, and he was invited to go along with us everywhere we went.
 He was like a brother to me.

 My first memories from school include the first day of kindergarten.
 I was not afraid on my first day; on the contrary, I was excited.
-It was going to be great fun to meet all these new kids and make new friends.
+It was going to be great fun to meet all these new kids and make new friends specially since the added a playhouse similar to these Tiny tower diy playhouse for sale where everyone gathered and played.
 I didn’t know what was going to happen in the classroom, but I didn’t worry I wouldn’t enjoy it.

 All the students arrived at different times prior to the first bell.
 Some walked, a few were dropped off by parents, and many arrived by bus.
 We all played together until the bell rang to start our school day.
 These free times and recess is where we all got to know one another, and it’s where the pecking order was established.
 David and I were both popular, and we found ourselves near the top of the class.